AlfreMK/C-structures/README.md

 * Hash Table

 ## How to run
-To compile the code you can use the makefile provided:
+To compile the code you can use the following command in the root directory of the project:
 ```
 make
 ```